fcexx/zux/README.md

 Currently, the Zux kernel supports amd64 architecture, but it will provide support for other hardware architecture in the future.

+**Maybe this is not a kernel, this is an operating system, because of grub loader...**

 *For more information and to reach developers contact the Telegram channel: https://t.me/waruxx.*